alexhbnr/effect_aDNAdamage_denovoassembly/README.md

 ## Generating the Extended Data Figure

-The Extended Data Figure was generated using the programming language R using the R package `ggplot2` within the larger [tidyverse](https://www.tidyverse.org/).
-The three addittional R packages that were used were `data.table`, `santoku` and `patchwork`, which are all available via CRAN.
+The Extended Data Figure was generated using the programming language R using the R package `ggplot2` within the larger [tidyverse](https://www.tidyverse.org/) framework.
+The three additional R packages that were used were `data.table`, `santoku` and `patchwork`, which are all available via CRAN.

 The code is available within a R Markdown document in the sub-folder `analysis`.
-We additionally provide the plots either as a [HTML page](analysis/analysis.html) or [Markdown document](analysis/analysis.md) for viewing in the web browser or directly in GitHub.
+The markdown report for viewing the figures directly on GitHub can be found [here](analysis/analysis.md)